 Newman, who teaches in the Columbia University Graduate School of Journalism, wrote "Hugo Black: A Biography" (1994) and co-authored "Banned Films: Movies, Censors and the First Amendment" (1982).
 With his biography of Hugo Black, a Supreme Court Justice from 1937 to 1971, Newman became a finalist for the Pulitzer Prize in 1995.

 Newman's lecture, focused on civil liberties, the media, surveillance and terrorism, was sponsored by Bellarmine University’s Institute for Media, Culture & Ethics, and the Brown Scholars Leadership Program.
 He appeared in Louisville as a fellow in the Institute.
 He participated in several communication classes, and appeared before the Brown Scholars and the university’s pre-law organization.

 “Roger Newman has become a powerful voice on the topic of civil liberties," said Ed Manassah, director of the Institute.
 "When we became acquainted earlier this year it became a natural tie to the work of the Institute to connect students and the community to varied voices.
 With the 9/11 anniversary imminent, his lecturer topic became even more timely.”

 He added, “Over the past several years, the Institute has brought a wide variety of talented people and events to campus as fellows, giving students and the Louisville community special experiences.
 These have included a talk by retired CBS News president Andrew Heyward, a film preview by Helen Whitney about 'forgiveness' which aired this past spring on PBS, and a musical performance and commentary about the First Amendment, among others.

-Bellarmine University welcomes Roger Newman from Multimedia Communications on Vimeo.
+Bellarmine University welcomes Roger Newman from Bellarmine University on Vimeo.